goEsma/MovieSearcher/README.md

 # MovieSearcher
-A Sample that allows searching movies in IMDB.
+A Sample app that allows searching movies in IMDB.